augustin-grosnon/Polygon-projection-demo/README.md

 # Polygon projection demo

 This project is an interactive tool for visualizing the projection of a convex polygon and it's enclosing polygon using a translation vector.
 The user can define a convex polygon, move it around using the mouse, and observe the results in real-time.
+Several other features are available.

 ## Features

 - **Draw convex polygon**: Interactively create a convex polygon by clicking on the canvas to set points.
 - **Translate polygon**: Move the polygon around by dragging it.
 - **Real-time updates**: The canvas automatically updates to show the current state of the polygon and its projection.
+- **Auto shape close**: Toggle visual auto-closing of the polygon shape to have a visual clue of how the shape would look like when closed. (*off* by default)
+- **Convex only mode**: Toggle whether the polygon should be convex-only.
+When enabled, the polygon must remain convex as you add points.
+Disabling it after drawing a non convex shape might lead to some issues. (*on* by default)
+- **Reset**: Start over by clearing the current polygon and starting with a fresh canvas.
+- **Remove last point**: Remove the most recently added point from the polygon.
+Disabled when the polygon is closed.

 ## Technologies